 The main filter for all Berkey systems is the Black Berkey filter.

 Black Berkey: It is a microporous filter, which contains pores that are less than 2nm in diameter.
-It is a cleanable purifier element which filters off bacteria such as pathogen and virus in the water.
+It is a cleanable purifier element that filters off bacteria such as pathogens and viruses in the water.

 Berkey claims that it is capable of the filter up to 99% of the top 20 contaminants shown below.